Skip to main content

 ParameterMeaningRecommended ValueDescription

---dataset.rootLocal dataset path~/your_datasetPoints to your LeRobot dataset directory
+--dataset.rootLocal dataset path~/your_datasetPoints to LeRobot format dataset directory

---training.num_epochsNumber of training epochs10Adjust based on data volume
+--training.num_epochsNumber of training epochs10Adjust based on dataset scale

 Multi-GPU Accelerated Training

-If you have multiple graphics cards, you can train in parallel to significantly speed up the process.
+If you have multiple GPUs, parallel training can significantly speed up the process.

 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 \